 The PRF family accommodates the needs for applications in oral and maxillofacial surgery, skin ulcer treatments, and orthopedic/sports medicine, as L-PRF clots and presents a volume and shape necessary for most of their surgical procedures.
 These structures are strong and provide a slow release of many growth factors over prolong periods.
 They are easy to prepare in larger quantities and relatively inexpensive for daily clinical practices.
 The PRP family solutions have the advantage to be liquid before activation and therefore, can be injected or topically applied to skin.
 However, controversy still continues concerning the exact cell content and dosages of growth factors/cytokines, significant roles of leukocytes and red blood cells, and the need for activation to achieve consistent and safe outcomes.

 With the increased utilization of PRP, it is important for clinicians and researchers to understand the United States Food and Drug Administration (FDA) regulatory role and position on PRP.
-Blood products such as PRP fall under the prevue of the FDA’s Center for Biologics Evaluation and Research (CBER) that is responsible for regulating human cells, tissues, and cellular and tissue-based products (HCT/P).
+Blood products such as PRP fall under the purview of the FDA’s Hematological Section in the Center for Biologics Evaluation and Research (CBER) that is responsible for regulating human cells, tissues, and cellular and tissue-based products (HCT/P).
 Currently, blood products such as PRP are exempt and therefore do not follow the FDA’s traditional pathways for clinical trials, described in the FDA’s 21 CFR 1271 of the Code of Regulations.
 The use of PRP outside this setting would be considered “off-label” and may be used as long as clinicians are well informed about the product, practice evidence-based, and safe therapies with 510(k) cleared devices.
 Finally, despite PRP being exempted, the activation of PRP has cause for concern in the language in 21 CFR 12715.
 In general, the FDA has five major concerns: 1) transmission of communicable disease 2) processing control to prevent contamination and preserve product-integrity and function 3) clinical safety and efficacy 4) promotional claims and labeling, and 5) optimal monitoring and education of industry and clinicians.
-These same FDA concerns apply to the use of exosomes for the safety and efficacy of treatments.
+Currently, there are no FDA-approved pathways for the use of Stem cells or their products for the Treatment of Hair loss.